jericawan/MovieStreamingDatabase/README.md

 # Movie Streaming App

 A full-stack web app for managing a movie streaming service database.
-Built for my database systems course project.
+Built for my database final project.

 ## What It Does